polymorphl/go-kv/README.md

-# Redis Implementation in Go
+# Go-KV

-A lightweight Redis-compatible server implementation written in Go, featuring core Redis commands and the RESP (Redis Serialization Protocol).
+A lightweight, high-performance Redis server implementation built from scratch in Go.
+Features optimized data structures and algorithms that deliver significant performance improvements over standard implementations.

-**⚠️ Work in Progress** - This is an ongoing implementation with features being added incrementally.
+*⚠️ Note: This implementation covers a focused subset of Redis commands optimized for performance.
+Not all Redis commands are implemented.*

 ## Features